Ayblue004/revision/README.md

 •	For submission
 •	The interface and labels that explains what “what” does.
 •	A document that shows your code and explain blocks and what you were doing.
+• A breif explanation on the type of testing you want to do like unit testing...
-•	[Create a test plan for each part of the application]
+•	[Create a test plan for each part of the application] this would be classified as unit testing.
-•	[Test the application]
+•	[Test the application]  test the whole application
 •	A table testing each part of the code.
 •	Show the outcome of the fixes you made after testing and explain how they are now better.
 ### Guidance